Costs & Aid

-Evergreen’s tuition is about $8,000 per year for Washington state residents and about $20,000 per year for nonresidents.
-By contrast, undergraduate tuition at a private liberal arts college can be as high as $40,000 per year.
+Evergreen’s tuition is about $6,700 per year for Washington state residents and about $24,000 per year for nonresidents.
+By contrast, undergraduate tuition at a private liberal arts college can exceed $49,000 per year.

 Cost of Attendance

 This table shows the tuition for a typical full time student, taking 10 to 18 credits each quarter.
 The costs cover the nine-month academic year (three quarters) beginning in September and ending in June.
-Estimate your cost of attendance with the Net Price Calculator (Freshman • Transfer).
+Estimate your cost of attendance with Freshman Net Price Calculator or Transfer Net Price Calculator.

 *Student fees are not included in tuition.
-The fee rate is sometimes based on the number of credits you take each quarter.
-A typical student registers for 16 credit each quarter.
-The 2013-14 estimated fees are $194.20 per quarter in addition to tuition.
-Student Financial Services maintains a comprehensive list of student fees.
+Some fees are based on the number of credits you take each quarter.
+Some programs may have special fees for supplies or travel.
+Financial Services maintains a comprehensive list of student fees.

 During the 2014–2015 academic year, 64% of Evergreen students received some form of financial aid.
 The average award was $12,714.